LSU Board of Supervisors voting to approve increase in basketball ticket prices, athletic staff contracts

 An LSU spokesperson said the per-game price increases range from $1 to $22 for men's basketball, and $1 to $6 for women's.

-The board will also vote on a new employment deal for Athletic Director Verge Ausberry, as well as approve contracts for football general manager Billy Glasscoc, men's basketball head coach Will Wade, assistant coaches Johnny Jones and Rick Stansbury, as well as other newly hired athletic staff.
+The board also voted on a new employment deal for Athletic Director Verge Ausberry, as well as contracts for football general manager Billy Glasscock, men's basketball head coach Will Wade, assistant coaches Johnny Jones and Rick Stansbury and other newly hired athletic staff.

 WATCH THE MEETING HERE: